The Fall and Rise of The Ancient Sages

 The sages decided to spread the word of Ayurveda so that more and more people could escape from the clutches of the medicated, domesticated, numb and choice-less existence that we lead in the barren jungles of urban existence.

 Thus, the knower of Ayurveda is encouraged to spread the awareness of Ayurveda.

 "Understand, (and) propagate the sagely knowledge (of Ayurveda), which is the holiest, prolonging life span, alleviating senility and diseases, producing energy, nectar like (knowledge), propitious savior, and noble (medicine) for the welfare of all people with friendliness and compassion towards them and to earn for yourselves the best, holy, noble, and immortal duty (concept of Dharma or Karma merits)."

 - Charaka Samhita

 Acharya Shunya is a globally-recognized spiritual teacher and Vedic lineage-holder who awakens health and consciousness through the Vedic sciences of Ayurveda, Vedanta and Yoga.
-She is the driving force behind an online wisdom school and worldwide spiritual community, and the author of best-selling book on the Vedic art of mind + body + soul well-being and health, Ayurveda Lifestyle Wisdom (Sounds True, 2017) and forthcoming second book with Sounds True to be released in 2020, Sovereign Self.
+She is the driving force behind an online wisdom school and worldwide spiritual community, and the author of best-selling book on the Vedic art of mind + body + soul well-being and health, Ayurveda Lifestyle Wisdom (Sounds True, 2017) and forthcoming second book with Sounds True to be released in winter 2020, Sovereign Self.
 Acharya Shunya is a keynote speaker at national and international conferences, and serves as an advisor to the Indian Government in matters pertaining to global integration and cultivation of Ayurveda and Yoga.
 Receive her free online teachings and browse her current eCourse offerings here or see more about her on Facebook and follow her on Instagram.
 Subscribe to her YouTube Channel where she holds live Global Satsangs once per month.